tang-wan/JunPyWebside/source/Guildline/2_Tutorial.rst

 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. caution::
-   You can follow the following steps to learn how to use Junpy step by step.
+   You can follow the following steps to learn how to use JunPy step by step.
    The input file you can go to :doc:`InputReference </Guildline/4_InputReference>` download.

    If you want to do the nanodcal of following structure first is also fine.